Past, Present, Future: 1,000 years of history.

 The first historical reference to the type of events held at Highland games in Scotland was made during the time of King Malcolm III (Scottish Gaelic: Máel Coluim, c.
 1031 – 13 November 1093) when he summoned men to race up Craig Choinnich overlooking Braemar with the aim of finding the fastest runner in Scotland to be his royal messenger.

-• Man in kilt throwing a massive stick during an outdoor event, with several spectators watching.
+• Man in kilt throwing a caber during an outdoor event, with several spectators watching.

 Modern Games